gtheler/graham-essays/README.md

 > [!IMPORTANT]
 > If someone has an idea about how to remove the Python part, please let me know.

+> [!NOTE]
+> Some ideas about how to parse the article index have been taken from https://github.com/ofou/graham-essays

 ## Dependencies

  * a Bash-like shell